 There are many ways to plot employment.
 The one referenced by the Federal Reserve researchers as one of the NBER indicators is Total Nonfarm Employees (PAYEMS).

 The US Industrial Production Index (INDPRO) is the oldest of the four indicators, stretching back to 1919, although we've dropped the earlier decades and started in 1950.

 Real Retail Sales

-Note: I represent recessions as the peak month through the month preceding the trough to highlight the recessions in the charts above.
+A Note on Recessions: Recessions are represented as the peak month through the month preceding the trough to highlight the recessions in the charts above.
 For example, the NBER dates the last cycle peak as December 2007, the trough as June 2009 and the duration as 18 months.
 The "Peak through the Period preceding the Trough" series is the one FRED uses in its monthly charts, as explained in the FRED FAQs illustrated in this Industrial Production chart.